 The FEU (also called the "Phase I Facility") is an 11,000 square foot facility located in Ironton in Lawrence County, Ohio with over 1 mile of stainless-steel piping.
 The facility was completed in July 2019 and has been producing UPRP product since that time.
 The FEU is considered a pilot scale replica of the larger commercial line being developed at Plant 1.
 It serves the strategic purpose of determining if new feedstock streams are of sufficient quality before introducing them into the commercial line at Plant 1 initially, and later facilities as built.
-The FEU is designed to protect the throughput and uptime of the commercial line.
-It can also serve as a limited, supplemental production source, adding capacity to Plant 1 as needed.
+The FEU is designed to project the throughput and uptime of the commercial line by validating feedstocks prior to industrial use.
 Quantities of offtake from the FEU have been provided to offtake partners for evaluation.
 To date, the product produced is within ranges acceptable under contractual offtake agreements.
 When the commercial line is operational, the FEU will remain a critical component for testing feedstock.